deirf/libumberlog/lib/umberlog.rst

   setting for the linkable library, but for the LD_PRELOAD variant, it can be changed at the library's configure time.

-LOG_UL_NODISCOVER
+LOG_UL_NOIMPLICIT
-  Disable all automatic discovery, and only include the *message*, and any specified *key-value* pairs in the generated message.
+  Disable adding any automatic discovered fields implicitly, and only include the *message*, and any specified *key-value* pairs in the generated message.

 LOG_UL_NOCACHE
-  When automatic discovery is enabled, disable caching certain properties, that might change between the call to **openlog()** and the **ul_syslog()** invocation.
+  When implict fields are enabled, disable caching certain properties, that might change between the call to **openlog()** and the **ul_syslog()** invocation.

 LOG_UL_NOCACHE_UID
-  Disable the *uid* and *gid* caching when automatic discovery is enabled, but do cache the rest.
+  Disable the *uid* and *gid* caching when implicit fields are enabled, but do cache the rest.

 LOG_UL_NOTIME
-  Do not add a high-precision timestamp to the generated message when automatic discovery is enabled.
+  Do not add a high-precision timestamp to the generated message when implicit fields are enabled.

 EXAMPLES
 ========